mozilla/ichnaea/docs/glossary.rst

     MLS
         The `Mozilla Location Service <https://location.services.mozilla.com/>`_
-        is an instance of the ichnaea software hosted by Mozilla.
+        is an instance of the Ichnaea software hosted by Mozilla.

     observation
     observations